 Ingredients

-Sausage - I used Italian Spicy Sausage, without MSG and other nasty stuff.
+- Sausage - I used Italian Spicy Sausage, without MSG and other nasty stuff.
 Or use ground sausage.
-Whatever you kind find but organic and from trusted brands is recommended for a healthier soup.
-Remove the casing and crumble the sausage into the pan and cook until browned.
-For kid-friendly use mild sausage, lean ground beef or chicken or turkey sausage.
+Remove the casing crumble the sausage into the pan and cook until browned.
+For kid-friendly use mild sausage, lean ground beef, or chicken or turkey sausage.
 Italian sausage is what adds great flavor to this dish but you can get similar flavor by using ground meat and adding Italian spices and a pinch of chili, red pepper flakes, or cayenne pepper to the mix.

-Broth - as usual, use low-sodium or no-salt broth whenever possible.
+- Broth - as usual, use low-sodium or no-salt broth whenever possible.
 This is healthier and you can control the amount of salt added to the soup.
-Lots of salt and spices comes from the sausage already.
+Lots of salt and spices come from the sausage already.

 ✅ Craving more soup?
-You'll love this Chicken Gnocchi Soup and Pasta Fazool recipes.
+You'll love this Loaded Potato Soup, Chicken Gnocchi Soup and Pasta Fazool recipes.

 Instructions

-In a dutch oven or large pot over medium-high heat add sausage.
-Saute the sausage breaking it apart until browned.
-Set aside.
+In a dutch oven or large pot over medium-high heat add chopped bacon and cook until desired crispiness.

 Stir in chicken broth, water, salt, pepper.
 Take it to a boil and reduce the heat to medium.